amitrash/myMath/README.md

 a test in a Junit format, using asserts (assertEqual, assertTrue). there are some tests that check specific cases.

+#plotGraph:
+this class print your Polynom as a graph and gives also min and max point. this class isn't originaly writen be us, it's from a Github project. in order to use plotGraph you need to have XChart: https://github.com/knowm/xchart.

 *** can comtain unintended bugs.